marksweissma/donatello/README.md

-Note donatello is not officially released, there is a test wheel on test.pypi.org if you want to take a look.
+Note donatello is not officially released, there is a test wheel on `test.pypi.org` if you want to take a look.
 The core is intact and basic examples are all turn key

+`pip install -i https://test.pypi.org/simple/ donatello`

 Docs via [github pages](https://marksweissma.github.io/donatello/)